Is Grokking a Computational Glass Relaxation?: Conclusions and Discussion

 Based on the above conclusions, we proposed a hypothesis: grokking is similar to the process of quickly cooling a liquid to form a glass and then slowly letting it relax back to the equilibrium state.
 Through this analogy, we try to answer two key questions about grokking:

 \textbf{What causes the NN to fall into the memorization state?} One requirement for the formation of a glass is to cool the liquid below the glass transition temperature \cite{hansen2013theory}.
 Below this temperature, the free movement of atoms is greatly restricted, thus hindering the system from evolving towards equilibrium.
-In grokking tasks such as modular arithmetic tasks, the NNs are severely overparameterized, i.e., the number of the parameters is much larger than the size of the dataset.
+In grokking tasks such as modular arithmetics, the NNs are severely overparameterized, i.e., the number of the parameters is much larger than the size of the dataset.
 During training, the NN can fully memorize all training data and achieve a very low training loss.
 If we take the training loss as the energy, this is equivalent to lowering the temperature below the glass transition temperature.
-Another requirement for glass formation is a sufficiently fast cooling rate, so that the particles do not have time to rearrange themselves into the high-entropy crystalline structure.
-During the training process, the gradient descent based optimizer, especially adaptive optimizer like Adam, directs the parameters of the NN to move in the direction of decreasing training loss with only very small perturbations (caused by large learning rate, small batch size, and data accuracy, etc.), making it easier to form computational glass.
+Another requirement for glass formation is a sufficiently fast cooling rate, so that the molecules do not have time to rearrange themselves into the lower-free-energy crystalline structure.
+During the training process, the gradient descent based optimizers, especially adaptive optimizer like Adam, effectively implement a rapid 'cooling' process by aggressively driving parameters towards regions of reduced training loss.
+This rapid descent often proceeds with insufficient perturbations (caused by large learning rate, small batch size, and data accuracy, etc.) to escape from poor local minima, making NNs easier to reside in a non-generalizable loss minima and therefore form a computational glass.
 In contrast, the Langevin dynamics in the WanD optimizer we designed enriches the perturbations in training, thus avoiding the formation of computational glass.